NxPKG/khulnasoft-docs/content/images/_partials/_supported-properties.md

 {{<Aside type="note">}}

-Even when choosing to keep EXIF metadata, Cloudflare will modify JFIF data (potentially invalidating it) to avoid the known incompatibility between the two standards.
+Even when choosing to keep EXIF metadata, Khulnasoft will modify JFIF data (potentially invalidating it) to avoid the known incompatibility between the two standards.
 More information can be found [here](https://en.wikipedia.org/wiki/JPEG_File_Interchange_Format#Compatibility).

 {{</Aside>}}